Empathy-Labradors/ux-sa-meetup-talk-2018-07-24/more heart, more humans.md

 ^ S: Thank you for your co-operation!
 Talk through the thing
+Show of hands for some of the popular ones
+Ask them to look around at all the hands up: lots of us!
 Permanent, Temporary, Contextual,
 Usually a human has more than one at a time